CyberGhost is a VPN service you see recommended all over the internet on various “best VPN” and assorted “review”

 CyberGhost’s free Windows VPN appears to give you all the features of the full VPN client.
 Whenever you connect with the Windows client, you will be alerted to how much time is remaining on your free trial.

 I also tested the CyberGhost free VPN on Mac OS.
 It gave me lots of annoying popups trying to get me to upgrade.
-Not recommended.
+I’d just avoid the CyberGhost free trial and rely on their refund window instead.

 You can get more information on the CyberGhost free VPN from their website.

 CyberGhost offers good support, which is available via live chat most of the day.
 At the time of this CyberGhost review, live chat was available from 8:00 to 17:00 Central Europe Time (CET).

-However, the representative informed me that they will be switching over to 24/7 live chat support very soon.
+However, the representative informed me that they will be switching over to 24/7 live chat support soon.

 Aside from chat support, the CyberGhost website also offers various guides, troubleshooting information, FAQs, and a support ticket system.

 The chat support seemed to work well.
 I was usually connected to a representative within a few minutes and they were helpful with all questions/issues.

 You can access chat support directly on the website in the bottom right corner (but beware of the invasive website tracking).

 CyberGhost seems to be an OK option if you’re looking for a torrent VPN – although there are better choices that offer more speed.

 There are certain servers in the CyberGhost network that are designated for torrenting and P2P filesharing.
 If you use the CyberGhost Windows client, you can select the torrenting profile from the home screen.
 This will connect you to a nearby torrent-designated server.